MicrosoftDocs/ai-builder/ai-builder-docs/change-prompt-output.md

 When you've done all your modifications, make sure to click on **Save custom prompt**, otherwise all changes will be lost.

 Note that at prompt save time, you are locking the latest **Auto-detected** format or the **Custom** format defined.
-It means that when you will use your prompt in Power Automate, Power Apps or Copilot topics, the saved format will be used and won't vary.
+It means that when you will use your prompt in Power Automate or Power Apps, the saved format will be used and won't vary.

 At any time, you can click on the **</>** icon to check the JSON schema that is generated out of the JSON example.
 This schema is not modifiable for now.